 We have mentioned this time and again, be patient, and believe in growth.
 An online set-up might be new to your students.
 They might take time to get adjusted to the new ways.
 Reassure that you will be there in case of any doubts and queries.

 Just keep in mind that It is important for online teachers to invest time and effort in themselves to keep getting better at what they do.
 Online teaching is the future and we aim to help teachers be prepared for it.
-Stay tuned to our blogs for more informative content around Online Teaching and trends.
+Stay tuned to our blogs for more informative content about Online Teaching and trends.
 Until then, keep spreading knowledge.
 Today, after reading this blog, just sit back and tell yourself that you are doing a great job and that your students love the way you teach!